Investments Supporting Partnerships in Recovery Ecosystems Initiative (INSPIRE)

 Purpose

-Offers funding to address substance use by creating or expanding a recovery ecosystem that can lead to workforce entry or re-entry for individuals in recovery from substance use disorder (SUD).
+Offers funding for projects that create or expand support services for individuals living in Appalachia who are in recovery from substance use disorder (SUD) to obtain or sustain employment.
 Supports the development of recovery ecosystems comprised of recovery communities, peer support, healthcare, human services, law enforcement, and other community stakeholders to help individuals enter or re-enter the workforce during the transition from SUD treatment into sustainable recovery.

 Required INSPIRE program priorities include: